technofocus-pte/aclrtagntcaidepth/Lab 8/Lab8.md

 In this lab, you successfully deployed your locally built multi-agent system into the Microsoft Foundry Agent Service.

 You have successfully completed this lab.
-Kindly click Next \>\> to proceed further.

 ===